zeliest/master_thesis/README.md

        The results are calculated separatly for each canton given and saved in a different file. g=CH corresponds to the entire country.
 Default: CH

     y) Year or list of years for which to compute the damage.
-Default=2020,2035,2050
+Default: 2020,2035,2050

     s) Scenario or list of scenarios.
 Default: RCP26,RCP45,RCP85

     b) Branch or list of branches as defined in master_thesis_repo/input_data/exposures/work_intensity.csv in the GIS_data_code column.
 Default: 0 (None)

     a) List of adaptation measures.
 0=None, 1=sun protection, 2=efficient buildings, 3=adapted hours.
-Default=0
+Default: 0

     w) Working Hours, must be given if argument a) was previously set to 3.
        The working hours must be precised as a list where the total time worked amounts to 8 hours.
 Default: 8,12,13,17